Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 Additional Union Involvement

-They spend considerable time, effort and money lobbying legislators at the national and state levels, keeping watch and protecting advancements they have made.
+They spend considerable time, effort and money lobbying legislators at the national and state levels, keeping watch and protecting the advancements they have made.

 The Firefighters Union in Everett, Washington, for example, worked to get lifetime medical monitoring for potential asbestos-related health problems for its members after they were exposed during a training session in old city-owned houses.
 Because of the union’s involvement, the city also agreed to pay for medical costs if future health problems arise.
-The city was responsible for a training session done without the proper safety equipment.
+The city was responsible for a training session conducted without proper safety equipment.